takenet/blip-docs/source/includes/en/content-types/collection.md

 |--------------------------------------|------------------------------------|
 | application/vnd.lime.collection+json | [Lime.Protocol.DocumentCollection](https://github.com/takenet/lime-csharp/blob/master/src/Lime.Protocol/DocumentCollection.cs)|

 Allows sending **multiple contents** of the same type in a single message.
 Some channels support this type of aggregation with special layouts (for example, in Facebook Messenger a **multimedia menu** collection is displayed as a *carousel*).
-In other channels, multiple messages are sent.
+In other channels, multiple messages are sent instead.

 **Note:** It is possible to send different content types using a collection of the **container** type.